menuclose

 Final thoughts

 Saxo is a very sophisticated trading platform that will appeal to investors with extensive trading experience.
-You can invest in stocks and assets worldwide, unlike general U.K. investment platforms that typically focus on Europe and North America.
-However, Saxo is not likely to be suitable for beginner investors or those with a small portfolio, due to the high charges.
-Investors with a large portfolio should also be mindful of the trading charges, which are a percentage of your trade rather than a flat fee.
+You can invest in stocks and assets worldwide, unlike general U.K. investment platforms that typically focus on only Europe and North America.
+However, Saxo is not likely to be suitable for beginner investors.
+SaxoInvestor makes investing more accessible.
+However, the charges can still work out to be on the higher end compared to other platforms aimed at new investors, such as Trading 212, eToro, or XTB.
+Investors with a large portfolio should also be mindful of the trading charges, which are a percentage of your trade rather than a flat fee, and the increased FX fees.

 About Saxo